 Gabrielle Chou, 23, is a New York and Miami-based pianist and violinist seeking to defy genres and break barriers in music education and performance tradition.
 In her pursuit of artist-citizenship she performs solo, chamber music, and in large ensembles, teaches and coaches chamber music, improvises, collaborates with composers, dancers, and actors, premieres new works, and is active in community engagement and arts administration.
 Recent performance highlights include playing in the Juilliard Orchestra for Alan Gilbert's last concert in David Geffen Hall; playing in Juilliard’s Wednesdays at One concerts and as part of contemporary group AXIOM’s tribute concert to Steve Reich, both in Alice Tully Hall; a program of all-living composers as part of the Next Festival of Emerging Artists at National Sawdust; playing solo violin with Distinguished Concerts International New York in Faure’s Requiem at Carnegie Hall; and playing with the Nu Deco Ensemble at the Adrienne Arsht Center for the Performing Arts.

 Gabrielle was born in South Florida and as a teenager moved to Los Angeles to attend the Colburn Young Artists Academy.
-She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program; she is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center, and serves as adjunct professor at Baruch College as well as staff pianist at The Juilliard School.
+She holds a B.M. and M.M. from The Juilliard School, where she was accepted on both piano and violin and also enrolled in the Accelerated Bachelors/Masters Program; she is currently a candidate for the Doctorate of Musical Arts degree at the City University of New York's Graduate Center, and serves as adjunct professor of music history at Baruch College as well as staff pianist at The Juilliard School.
 She currently studies with Richard Goode and Jerome Lowenthal on piano and Lewis Kaplan on violin.